ecologic/tariffs/README.md

 Installation
 ------------
-Best to install the package direct from the repo until a production-ready version is released.
+At this stage it is best to install the package directly from the repo until a production-ready version is released.

 ```
 pip install git+https://www.github.com/ecologic/tariffs